samsquire/ideas6/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

-# 1. Icon grid on the left
+# 1. Small Icon grid on the left

 AWS console is very large and there are lots of panels and interfaces to all the different services in AWS.
 I would like a quick way to navigate every component.